johnkerl/miller/docs/src/build.md

 ## Misc. development notes

 I use terminal width 120 and tabwidth 4.
+Miller documents use the Oxford comma: not _red, yellow and green_, but rather _red, yellow, and green_.